 - Enter to win – As simple as it is, a structured giveaway on a dedicated landing page of your website or on a social channel is an easy way to generate response and interaction with your brand.

 - Bring out the vote! – Ask viewers to vote on something they care about in a simple poll on your website.

 - Watch another video – After the viewer watches your short overview video, invite them to take a deeper dive with more directed snackable content about your product or service.
 What can this be?
-Well maybe there are different versions of what you do?
-Maybe there are specific technical aspects which would be interesting to the IT guy who uses the product, but not to the CEO who just wants to know it works?
+Well, maybe there are different versions of what you do?
+Maybe specific technical aspects would interest the IT guy who uses the product but not the CEO who just wants to know it works?
 Drive folks through the buying process with strategic videos lined up in a content journey.

-Ultimately the most important thing to remember is your customers are people.
-Unless you make dog food, but people still need to buy the dog food for dogs.
-If people are searching for you they just want to know that what you do is going to help them.
+The most important thing to remember is that your customers are people.
+Unless you make dog food, people still need to buy dog food for dogs.
+If people are searching for you, they just want to know that what you do is going to help them.
 If it does, make it as easy as possible for them to either learn more or take the next step.
 The CTA is your virtual handshake with them to say hello.